P. Gaspar Schottus, 1657

 Gaspar Schottus (1608-1666) was born in Bad Königshofen, in German Bavaria, and was a Jesuit trained in hemathematical physics.
-At the age of 19, Schottus entered the Society of Jesus, a religious order of the Catholic Church, and studied philosophy at the University of Würzburg, Germany.
+At the age of 19, Schottus entered the Society of Jesus and studied philosophy at the University of Würzburg, Germany.
 In 1631, Würzburg was invaded by the Swedes, and Schottus moved initially to the Jesuit seminary in Tournai, Belgium, and later to Italy, specifically Sicily, where he continued to study theology.
 In 1637 he became a priest and taught for fifteen years as a teacher in Jesuit colleges in Italy.
 In 1652 he began working as assistant to the Jesuit Athanasius Kircher in Rome until 1655, when he was transferred to Würzburg to become professor of mathematics in Augsburg.
 Schottus published many books on various subjects, such as mechanics and cosmology, and edited several of Kircher's books.
 While in Augsburg he was asked by Otto Von Guericke, a German scientist and inventor, to describe Otto's experiment, the Magdeburg hemispheres, and his sketch was used for centuries in physics books.

 One of Schottus’s most famous work was Mechanicahydraulico-pneumatica, published in Latin in 1657 in Augsburg, Germany.
 This treatise on hydraulics contains some of the earliest analyses of vacuum, including Guericke's experiments and mechanical devices driven by water or wind.
 It is divided into two sections.
 The first part is theoretical and contains four introductions (propositio).
 The second part is practical (declaratio) and contains explanations on machines that are made by expulsion force, hourglass, new polyphony sources, Antlia constellation pneumatics machine, and much more.